qusuyan/lambdastore-data/README.md

-# lambdastore-data
+# LambdaStore Data
-Original Data Presented in LambdaStore Article
+Original Data Presented in LambdaStore Article.
+These data can be reproduced by running our artifact at https://github.com/kaimast/lambda-store